This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Take Your Case to Court

 If the negotiations for a settlement don’t happen or are not successful, you can take your case to court.
-This is the final step in the process, and it requires that your lawyer proves your allegations of negligence to a jury.
+This is the final step in the process, and it requires that your lawyer prove your allegations of negligence to a jury.

 The jury decides if your child suffered from medical malpractice and what the damages should be.